kadirpekel/tf-cartpole-study/README.md

 # tf-cartpole-study

-The goal is to create a minimal yet successful training setup for a cartpole agent.
+The goal is to create a minimal yet successful training setup for a cartpole agent employing only the `tf-agents` library.

-`tf-agents`

 ### Setup